5 Organizational Tips So Parents Can Work Online From Home

 5) Break time and office hours

 There's a time to work and a time to play.
 Scheduling a lunch break and other downtime to share with one's children can be very beneficial in safeguarding the rest of one's time.

 Rules are there to protect everyone's boundaries.
 They help everyone get their work done.
 Rules are the main way parents can work online from home.

-Have a question for Cynthia?
-Ask or leave a comment below!
+Have a question for Cynthia or want to leave a comment?
+Click here.